Yellow Chili's

 • ¼ cup Spicy Tofu, thickly sliced

-• 1½ tbsp Ground White Pepper, start with a lesser amount then increase for the more hot taste
+• 1½ tbsp Ground White Pepper, start with a small amount and increase for more heat

 • 3 tbsp Scallions, chopped